ucdavis-bioinformatics-training/2021-December-Metagenomics-and-Metatranscriptomics/data_analysis/01-preproc_htstream_mm.md

   * Removing bases of unwanted sequence (Ex. vectors, adapter, primer sequence, polyA tails).
   * Merge/join short overlapping paired-end reads.
   * Remove low quality bases or N characters.
-  * Remove reads originating from PCR duplication.
-  * Remove reads that are not of primary interest (contamination).
   * Remove too short reads.

 Preprocessing also produces a number of statistics about the samples.
 These can be used to evaluate sample-to-sample consistency.